Jawline acne caused by hormonal imbalances

 Hormonal acne stems from hormonal imbalances within our bodies.
 Topical treatments can only take you so far however the real cause of the problem remains inside.
 Therefore to best combat hormonal acne, the starting point should be to better adapt and balance out your hormones.
 This targets the core of the issue and will not just improve skin but has great effects on your wellbeing, lifestyle and overall health.

 Research indicates that by supplementing your diet with certain vitamins, minerals and nutrients, these can better help keep hormonal acne under control.
-One main supplement that has been gaining popularity through research is vitamin D. A study with 80 people who suffered from acne and 80 people who didn’t, highlighted a vitamin D deficiency as a key difference between the two groups.
+One main anti-acne supplement that has been gaining popularity through research is vitamin D. A study with 80 people who suffered from acne and 80 people who didn’t, highlighted a vitamin D deficiency as a key difference between the two groups.
 It’s been linked to acne severity and follow-up studies have shown that increasing vitamin D through supplements improved the acne in under two months.
 An explanation for this is that vitamin D has key anti-inflammatory properties, which is great for acne inflammations on the skin.

 - Omega-3/ fish oil can help to reduce inflammation which helps to fight acne and improve the appearance of discolouration.